h183502/dat110public/week2/week2.md

 #### Exercise 3 - Communication Protocols

-Problem P1 in Kurose and Ross.
+Problem P1 in Chap.
+1 of Kurose and Ross.

 #### Exercise 4 - Communication Metrics

-Problems P6 and P10 in Kurose and Ross.
+Problems P6 and P10 in Chap.
+1 of Kurose and Ross.